netscaler/ADC-scripts/docs/index.md

-# Citrix Netscaler Ansible Module Documentation
+# Citrix NetScaler Ansible Module Documentation

-This project implements a set of Ansible modules for the Citrix Netscaler.
-Users of these modules can create, edit, update, and delete configuration objects on a Netscaler.
+This project implements a set of Ansible modules for the Citrix NetScaler.
+Users of these modules can create, edit, update, and delete configuration objects on a NetScaler.
 For more information on the basic principals that the modules use, see the usage/index.

 The code is licensed under the GPL and the authoritative repository is on github